WP Fusion supports CartFlows for adding new customers to your CRM and tagging them based on products purchased.

-Because CartFlows uses WooCommerce for checkout, all of WP Fusion’s WooCommerce features work seamlessly with CartFlows.
+Because CartFlows uses WooCommerce for checkout, all of WP Fusion’s WooCommerce features work automatically with CartFlows.

 You can also use WP Fusion’s Abandoned Cart addon to track and recover abandoned carts in CartFlows.